 And last, but certainly not least, I also like to make sure the guest bathroom is stocked with something a bit luxurious such as a face mask, nice hand lotion, chapstick, or a nice bar of soap.
 Flowers are always a lovely touch if you have room for them on the sink.
 Since I don’t have the room on our sink, I make sure to stock a nice beauty item on the mirror’s shelf.
 Ideas can include:

 - face mask

 - decorative bar of soap

 - robe and slippers

 When you’re showing your guest the bathroom, make sure to point out these items to your guest and tell them to help themselves.
 Otherwise the guest might think they’re off limits like those fancy shell soaps that your grandmother would put on the sink in her bathroom but you weren’t allowed to use.

-I make sure there’s a trash can (because sometimes it gets misplaced on trash day), a hair dyer, and an air freshener in the guest bathroom.
-I also check the shower valves, make sure there’s hot water, check the light bulbs, make sure the toilet flushes, etc.
+I also double check to make sure there’s a trash can (because sometimes it gets misplaced on trash day), a hair dyer, and an air freshener in the guest bathroom.
+I also check the shower valves, make sure the hot water is working, check the light bulbs, make sure the toilet flushes, etc.

 If the guests were sharing our bathroom, I would make sure any medications were put away.
 And if, in the future, our kiddos use the guest bathroom, then I would move the kids into our bathroom while guests are visiting so they aren’t sharing and making a mess of the guest bathroom.